fschmid56/EfficientAT/README.md

 Specify the location of this directory in the variable ```dataset_dir``` in the [dataset file](datasets/dcase20.py).

-To fine-tune a pre-trained model for acoustic scene classification run the following command:
+To fine-tune a pre-trained MobileNet for acoustic scene classification, run the following command:

 ```
-python ex_dcase20.py --cuda --pretrained_name=mn10_as --cache_path=<directory>
+python ex_dcase20.py --cuda --pretrained --model_name=mn10_as --cache_path=cache
 ```

 Specifying a cache path is recommended to store the resampled waveforms and avoid a bottleneck.

-The lightweight ```mn10_as``` can be fine-tuned on a GeForce RTX 2080 Ti in less than 15 minutes to around 70% accuracy, which is 90% of PaSST [1] SOTA performance (76,3% accuracy).
-``mn40_as`` achieves an accuracy of 74% with the default fine-tuning procedure.
-Tuning the hyperparameters in [ex_dcase20.py](ex_dcase20.py) might lead to higher accuracies.

-Checkout the results of the example run above [here](https://wandb.ai/florians/DCASE20/reports/Fine-Tuning-mn10_as-for-acoustic-scene-classification--VmlldzozMDcyNDk0?accessToken=6mflvehphxqybp64aw3n2fa6b603tw6voq60oy8bys3b5pb0fc9qgvxnxw1gqhx5).
+Checkout the results of the example run above [here](https://api.wandb.ai/links/florians/i049eq4f).

-## Fine-tune on FSD50K [12]

-**Fine-Tuning of DyMNs will be added soonish.**

-Follow the instructions in the [PaSST](https://github.com/kkoutini/PaSST/tree/main/fsd50k) repository to get the FSD50K dataset.

-You should end up with three files:

-* `FSD50K.train_mp3.hdf`
-* `FSD50K.val_mp3.hdf`
-* `FSD50K.eval_mp3.hdf`

-Specify the location of this directory in the variable ```dataset_dir``` in the [dataset file](datasets/fsd50k.py).

-To fine-tune a pre-trained model on FSD50K run the following command:
+To fine-tune a pre-trained DyMN for acoustic scene classification, run the following command:

 ```
-python ex_fsd50k.py --cuda --pretrained_name=mn10_as
+python ex_dcase20.py --cuda --pretrained --model_name=dymn10_as --cache_path=cache --batch_size=32 --lr=0.0003
 ```

-Checkout the results of an example run [here](https://wandb.ai/florians/FSD50K/reports/Fine-tune-mn10_as-on-FSD50K--VmlldzozMTk0MzY5?accessToken=4mx9x8k2mgq424r4gjkcu0c2ipmk8irbdtz7bafvk97w1a71y5z67f7nj76l03gs).
+Checkout the results of the example run above [here](https://api.wandb.ai/links/florians/eg5odk1a).

 ## Fine-tune on ESC-50 [13]

-**Fine-Tuning of DyMNs will be added soonish.**

 Follow the instructions in the [PaSST](https://github.com/kkoutini/PaSST/tree/main/esc50) repository to get the ESC50 dataset.